Stay in touch

 One of the first things many people with secondary breast cancer want to know is how long they’ve got to live.

-Life expectancy is difficult to predict as each person’s case is different and no two cancers progress in the same way.
+Life expectancy is difficult to predict as each person’s case is different and no two cancers progress (spread or develop in new areas) in the same way.
 However, as treatments have improved, more and more people are living longer after a diagnosis of secondary breast cancer.

-Your specialist will have an understanding of the likely progression of your secondary breast cancer and can talk to you about what you might expect.
-You may worry if their answers are vague but it isn’t possible to accurately predict how each person’s cancer will respond to treatment.
+Your specialist can talk to you about how the secondary breast cancer may progress.
+You may worry if their answers are vague, but it isn’t possible to accurately predict how each person’s cancer will respond to treatment.

 A diagnosis of secondary breast cancer often comes as a very big shock.